Friday 29th April 2022 from 9am

 Generally, the first phase people go through when a marriage breaks down is the grieving stage.
 This isn’t just for the couple involved, but also the family unit as the whole family dynamic shifts.

+This may result in an equal division of property, or it may not.
 One of the most difficult things to remember is that a property settlement should be treated like a business arrangement.
-Unfortunately, when emotions are running high, the process can become drawn out and costly.

 It is a family lawyers’ duty to help their clients negotiate effectively and reach an agreement at the earliest opportunity so that the client can move on with their life.